AndersDeath/diary2/000-current.md

 # 25 August - Sontag - Yerevan - 703 Tag der Einwanderung - Heat Sunny

 The same free day that I really wanted to have.
 I did nothing and just walked in Yerevan.
+I visited almost all my favorite places that I missed.